jonathanneels/POG8/README.md

 Allow midi in Chrome.
 Suggested source for midi-jamming: https://www.pythonanywhere.com/user/Fumetsujo/files/home/Fumetsujo/Eir_Remote/st...

-Game is automatically saved after the 16th step.
+Game is automatically saved after a change.

 You can get the complete code here: